Home | Press Release

 The conference will offer fuel for growth and knowledge to succeed and provide an investment for those in the final mile.
 It will feature information and opportunities for carriers, freight forwarders, freight brokers, 3PLs, suppliers of products and services to the logistics industry, shippers, retailers, manufacturers, distributors, drivers and independent contractors.

 CLDA members and exhibitors receive discounted registration rates, and an extra $100 is available for those registering by Jan.
 8, 2025.
-For more information and to register, go to the Education & Events tab of clda.org.
+For more information about Final Mile Forum registration and to register, please go to the event page.

 About The CLDA